Omosola1/CAPSTONE_PROJECT1/README.md

 ### Data Cleaning and Preparations
 ---

+ **For Data Cleaning**

 To achive a proper Data Cleaning and preparations, I perform the following action:
 1. Data loading and Inspection
 2. Handling missing variables
 3. Data Cleaning and formatting

+The Capstone Sale Data Contains '50,000' raw data, how we were left witn '9921' dataset after cleaning the data by removing the duplicates.

 ### Exploratory Data Analysis
 ---
+EDA involves the examining the Data From the retail store in order to get some fact.

+In order to give a proper data analysis of the information gotten from the dataset we explore it through:
+   - By creating a New column for '**Total Sales**'.
+The new colomn is gotten calculated by multipy **'Quantity'** by **'Unit Price'** (UnitPrice*Quantity).
+   - Average Sales per Product was calculated using '**Averageif**'.
+   - Total Revenue by Region was calculated using '**Sumif**'.

-EDA involves the examining the Data From the retail store in order to get some fact such as  ;
+We examine the Data From the retail store in order to get some fact such as  ;
 - Sales performance of the retail store
 - What is the overall sales trend in the store
 - Total sales by product, region, and month